Zaragoza

-Zaragoza hosted Expo 2008 in the summer of 2008, a world's fair on water and sustainable development.
+Zaragoza hosted Expo 2008 in mid-2008, a world's fair on water and sustainable development.
 It was also a candidate for the European Capital of Culture in 2012.

 The city is famous for its folklore, local cuisine, and landmarks such as the Basílica del Pilar, La Seo Cathedral and the Aljafería Palace.
 Together with La Seo and the Aljafería, several other buildings form part of the Mudéjar Architecture of Aragon which is a UNESCO World Heritage Site.
 The Fiestas del Pilar are among the most celebrated festivals in Spain.